 - Adding lines to columns

-These are the found most common options available.
+These are most common options available.
 With all the features in Word there are other more complicated choices.

 Adding a Border